CKalitin/ckalitin.github.io/_posts/2026-02-17-solar-project-insights.md

 ## **Define Your Interfaces**

-- First thing you do in your project
-- Once well defined, you can work inside your interfaces
-- If you don't do this, your interfaces are floating and changes other people make will affect your work, possibly delaying
-- On HVC, this meant connectors

 Observing other projects on UBC Solar, I've noticed that the most important thing for a project to go smoothly is to define the interfaces early.
 This is partly a project management step, along with technical considerations.

 Your interfaces could be connectors, people, bolt locations, or any number of things.
 Once you have well-defined and unchanging interfaces, you can work inside your interfaces and not worry about making changes that impact other people or other people's changing impacting you.
 This allows you to work independently and at your own pace (which may be much faster than others).